A-Level · Biology · AQA · Mark scheme decoded

 Amylases are enzymes that break down starch into maltose.

-Step 2: Describe where these enzymes are found.
+2. Describe where these enzymes are found.1 mark

 Amylases are found in saliva and the small intestine.